KhandelwalA/eureka-server/README.md

 #eureka-server

-This project is to use netflix eureka as a service registry server.
+This restful microservice act as server to register other microservices and support intermicroservice communication.

+This microservice is using Netflix oss aka Eureka server in principle

-This code base is written in spring boot along with netfix oss.
+This code base is written in spring boot on restful web service concept